-Hairline advancement with hairline rounding or more briefly scalp advancement is a procedure that benefits patients who desire a lower and more rounded hairline in Jupiter, West Palm Beach, and Palm Beach County, Florida.
+Hairline advancement with hairline rounding or more briefly hairline advancement is a procedure that benefits patients who desire a lower and more rounded hairline in Jupiter, West Palm Beach, and Palm Beach County, Florida.
 Multiple studies have shown that a hairline can say a lot about a person’s gender and age.
-A scalp advancement procedure can give you a well-balanced and youthful looking hairline.
+A hairline advancement procedure can give you a well-balanced and youthful looking hairline.
 It is performed by Dr. Vartan Mardirossian at the Mardirossian Facial Aesthetics fully licensed surgical suite in Jupiter, FL.

 What is Hairline Advancement?